 Finally, take assurance from the fact that you’ve been invited to interview, showing that the selection panel is interested in your application, believe in your own preparation for the interview, and approach it with confidence.

-There’s a strong possibility that your MMI may be affected by the COVID-19 pandemic; for entry for September 2021 many medical schools have confirmed that their interview process will take place virtually.
+There’s a possibility that your MMI may still be affected by the COVID-19 pandemic.
+Medical school interviews in the last few years have predominantly taken place online, and some medical schools have already confirmed that this will continue for interviews for 2023 entry.
 This may also alter the usual format of the interview, particularly the different stations you’ll experience.
-The Medical Schools Council has produced ‘Guidance for candidates taking online interviews’ which you may find useful.
+Our medical schools guidance provides details on the interview process for individual universities.
+Or alternatively check your chosen medical school’s website for up-to-date interview information.
+The Medical Schools Council has also produced ‘Guidance for candidates taking online interviews’ which you may find useful.

 We’ll keep you updated